-In our opinion, TGU Public School District No. 60 complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended June 30, 2022.
+In our opinion, TGU Public School District No. 60 complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the Head Start program for the year ended June 30, 2023.